 - Give the applicant the space and resources they'll need for the period of time that they are working on the grant. - Give the applicant and any staff employed on the grant 10 days a year (pro rata if part-time) to undertake training and continuing professional development (CPD) in line with the Concordat to Support the Career Development of Researchers. - Provide a system of onboarding, embedding and planning for the applicant when they join the organisation and/or start the award. - Provide the applicant with the status and benefits of other academic staff of similar seniority. - If teaching buyout is being requested, ensure that the applicant will retain at least 10% of their teaching time and that teaching buyout for the applicant is not being provided by other grants for the same period it is requested on this grant.

 Page: Research proposal costs

 Section: Costs requested and justification

-Select the currency in which you want to apply.
+Select the currency you would like the grant to be paid in.